interactions-py/Astro/README.md

 # slash-bot
 Bot for discord-py-slash-command Discord Server.
-It basically only have tag feature, release subscription (but actually just role giving), and member count features.
+It basically only have tag feature, release subscription (but actually just role giving) feature.
 I uploaded this for the demonstration of slash command.

 ## Requirements (just see `requirements.txt`)